“A List” Units

 DO: Use the psychic power PROTECT to increase the invuln saves of a Dire Avenger squad that is in danger of being shot off of a key objective.

-DON’T rely on your Dire Avengers doing any damage.
+DON’T rely on your small squads of Dire Avengers doing any damage.
 Although they have the potential to get lucky and kill some enemy infantry or put an extra wound or two on a hard target, you should always assume that they will fail to kill anything important and make plans accordingly.
 This way, when you Dire Avengers do bring-the-pain and eliminate an enemy, you will free up a more powerful shooting unit to target something else instead.

 WRAITHBLADES WITH AXES AND SCATTERSHIELDS